+If you wish to define your own drive type manually, select "Manual".
+The drive type information should be included in the documentation from your hard disk vendor.
 If you select "Auto", the BIOS will auto-detect the HDD & CD-ROM drive at the POST stage and show the IDE for the HDD & CD-ROM drive.
 If a hard disk has not been installed, select "None".